|

-This day like the last one started with an early breakfast before boarding the bus for Blue Ridge, Georgia over the same route that we came back yesterday.
+This day started like yesterday with an early breakfast before boarding the bus for Blue Ridge, Georgia over the same route that we came back yesterday.
 Since I knew the lighting would be better, I took a few pictures along our route.

 In the canyon the highway traveled, gave this view of the narrow gauge tracks that once were used between the dam and power house.

-In Copperhill the Tennessee State Line meaning I'm in Georgia before we reached Blue Ridge.
+In Copperhill the Tennessee State Line meaning I am in Georgia before we reached Blue Ridge.
 Once the train arrived we boarded the same car as yesterday for our trip from Blue Ridge to Tate.
 We departed for Tate on time.

 Just to the south is the top of the grade before we started down the grade.